JamesSaxon/jamessaxon.github.io/_posts/2021-02-01-how-much-bandwidth-for-video.md

   are the most-intense uses of their home Internet connection.
 * Those services generally consume and require about **1 Mbps** in each direction of transmission.
 (Obviously, streaming is one-way while conferencing is two-way, if your video is on.)

-The standard definition of "broadband" is "25/3" -- 25 Mbps up and 3 Mbps down.
+The standard definition of "broadband" is "25/3" -- 25 Mbps down and 3 Mbps up.
 If you have two people in simultaneous meetings, that means 2 Mbps each way;
   3 people could use 3 Mbps.
 That will not saturate a "basic" broadband link in the downstream direction,